MainulDip/KotlinEveryday/Frequently-Used-Kotlin.md

 ### Sealed Class with inner and outer class inheritance:
 Sealed class provides better IDE suggestion with `when(condition)`.
 As it is bound to its defined package.
-Other Data and Plain classes can also inherit a sealed class within its scoped package and the `when` block will mark for required update implementation.
+Other Data and Plain classes can also inherit a sealed class within its scoped package and the `when` block will mark for required update implementation....

 <details>